MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/deprecations-customer-service.md

 - Omnichannel admin center
 - **App profile manager:** Will also be removed in April 2023.

 Also, as of October 2022, the Omnichannel admin center and the service management area in Customer Service Hub are hidden by default in newly created organizations and environments.
-You have the option to bring them back, but we recommend that you start using the Customer Service admin center app to perform tasks like manage cases, and configure unified routing, channels, and agent experience profiles.
+You can bring them back, but we recommend that you start using the Customer Service admin center app to perform tasks like manage cases, and configure unified routing, channels, and agent experience profiles.
 More information: [Get started with Customer Service admin center](cs-admin-center.md)

 ## Omnichannel Administration app is deprecated